ihmeuw/vivarium_public_health/docs/source/concepts/mslt/uncertainty.rst

-5. Store these samples according to the same table structure as per the :ref:`original data <mslt_input_data>`, with each sample represented as a separate row, and with one additional column (``"draw"``) that identifies the sample number (:math:`1 \dots N`).
+5. Store these samples according to the same table structure as per the :ref:`original data <mslt_input_data>`, with each sample represented as a separate row, and with one additional column (``"draw"``) that identifies the draw number (:math:`1 \dots N`).

-This will result in a single, larger data artifact that contains all of samples.
+This will result in a single, larger data artifact that contains all of the draws.
-In a model specification, you can then identify both the data artifact **and** the sample number, and when the simulation is run it will automatically select the correct values from all data tables that contain multiple samples.
+In a model specification, you can then identify both the data artifact **and** the draw number, and when the simulation is run it will automatically select the correct values from all data tables that contain multiple draw.

-.. note:: Do not create several thousand model specifications that only differ in terms of the sample number!
-   There are better ways to run multiple simulations.
+See :ref:`uncertainty_analyses` for an example of running such an analysis.